-Under the no-action alternative, no new training activities associated with the Marine Corps relocation to Guam would occur on Tinian.
+Under the no-action alternative, no training would occur on Tinian.
 As a result, there would be no potential risk to the public from training activities.
 Therefore, the no-action alternative would result in no impacts to public health and safety.